 - Revocation or restriction of Library privileges.

-- Referral to the campus judicial system for appropriate action as specified in the College's academic rules and in the student handbook.
+- Referral to the campus judicial system for appropriate action as specified in the University's academic rules and in the student handbook.

 - Referral to Campus Public Safety.